Dmunch04/Chirp/Documentation/Parsing.md

 Into the function parsing there is stuff, I guess.
 The statement has stuff in it.
 I guess, so in the statement there is a vector called ``args`` and the order of stuff in it goes like this.

 ``return value type``,``name``,``argument start position``,``argument end position``,``scope start position``,``scope stop position``

+> nope nevermind let's not do what I did above